 In the afternoon we swam.
 The water temperature was almost 25°C (77°F) a far cry from the 21°C of a week ago.
 We swam ashore and enjoyed the comfort of the clear sea.

 In the evening we took the dinghy to the hamlet and had an ouzo in one of the tavernas.
-Back on Thetis we made pasta with tomato sauce using the small tomatoes that Alice bought this morning at the farmers market in Chora (Tinos).
+Back on Thetis we made pasta with tomato sauce using the small tomatoes that Alice bought yesterday morning at the farmers market in Chora (Tinos).

 Sunday May 30, 2010, Day 13